mdpiper/knowledge/blanca.md

 The required `ncurses` library wasn't installed on blanca, so I built it from source;
 hence the `LDFLAGS` argument to `configure`.

+**Alternate**

+RC also built an Emacs for me.
+Use

+    module load singularity
+    singularity exec /projects/mapi8461/local/bin/emacs.img emacs

+They also created a module on the rhel7 nodes

+    module load emacs